🌙

 The timing, name, and other circumstantial evidence raise interesting questions about what the contents of the folder were and why it was referred to as "anotherszabo."

 Additionally, Szabo mysteriously put his blog into "reruns" two days after Bitcoin.org's registration on August 20.
 "Reruns" signified Szabo only reposting for part of 2008 and 2009.
-Strikingly, two of the reposted papers were Bit gold and "Bit gold Markets," making them appear like they were published after the whitepaper (as previously noted).
+Strikingly, two reposted papers were Bit gold and "Bit gold Markets," making them appear like they were published after the whitepaper (as previously noted).

 Szabo putting blog into "reruns"